-Proof of Non-Profit Status

-A copy of the 501(c) (3) Certificate must be received with your application submission by the deadline due date of September 10, 2012.
+Proof of Non-Profit Status Organizations claiming non-profit status must submit proof.
+A copy of the 501(c)(3) Certificate must be received with the application submission by the Application Deadline Date listed under the Key Dates section on page one of this announcement.